mabhay3420/mabhay3420.github.io/_posts/2024-05-03-State-Machine-Compiler--Intro.md

 <details>
 <summary> Instructions to run the code</summary>

-{% highlight bash %}
+{% highlight rust %}
 Assuming the code is saved in state_machine.rs

 1. rustc state_machine.rs
 2. ./state_machine
 3. Enter the number of steps and tape length.
-   As a rule of thumb, Tape length >= 10 \* Number of steps, but this obviously depends on the logic.
+   As a rule of thumb, Tape length >= 10 * Number of steps, but this obviously depends on the logic.

 {% endhighlight %}